Jemoka/blag/content/posts/KBhjokes.md

 ## Completed jokes {#completed-jokes}

 -   Where did Texas gun control funding go? its illegal to own more than 6 d\*l\*\*s there
+-   Not only did you have to pass normal tests, you had to pass like a thousand COVID tests